Travel and working off-site

 Whether you complete a risk assessment or not depends on the hazards you might face during your trip.
 You don’t need to complete a risk assessment if the trip only involves low risk activities.

-It is the responsibility of the lead traveller to ensure that all travellers in their group have read and understood the risk assessment prior to departure.
+The lead traveller must make sure that all travellers in the group have read and understood the risk assessment before departure.
+Travellers must be aware of the risks and mitigating measures.

-Use the travel risk assessment template and extend this to include hazards relating to specific locations and activities.
+If you have a local travel risk assessment template, you should use that one.
+Alternatively, you can use the generic template here: travel risk assessment template, and extend this to include hazards relating to specific locations and activities.

 Booking travel

-All travel should be booked through the University’s travel management company, Clarity.
+All travel should be booked through the University’s travel management company, Key Travel.
 This includes bookings for:

 - accommodation